Duke-LeTran/ubuntu_setup/notes_python/pyenv_debian-bookworm-12_python.md

 eval "$(pyenv virtualenv-init -)"
 ```

 Depending on your shell and your environment, just follow the instructions.
-For me, I added those lines to my `.bashrc`.
+For me, I added those lines to my `~/.bashrc`.

 ## Step 4: Install your specific version of python

 ```
-> env CONFIGURE_OPTS="--enable-optimizations"
+> env CONFIGURE_OPTS="--enable-optimizations" # takes longer but builds a more efficient binary
-> pyenv install -v 3.10 # installs the latest version
+> pyenv install -v 3.10 # installs the latest version, i.e., 3.10.14
 ```
 [pyenv: CONFIGURE_OPTS](https://github.com/orgs/pyenv/discussions/1998)